Skopje Basin: Agriculture and economy

 The geographical position, terrain, climate, and soil in the Skopje Basin are highly favourable for agriculture and livestock farming.
 Crop cultivation is particularly developed in the bordering area of the alluvial plain along the course of the Vardar River.
 The most common cereal crops include wheat, barley, and oats.
 Large areas are dedicated to the cultivation of vegetables, industrial crops (animal feed), horticulture, and early vegetable production (under greenhouses and plastic tunnels), as well as fruit growing and viticulture.
 The most cultivated vegetables and horticultural crops include tomatoes (the famous variety "Skopski jabučar"), peppers (green peppers), onions, young onions, and leeks (in the village of Dračevo), cabbage (in the villages of Bardovci, Zlokukjani, and Dračevo), lettuce, carrots, potatoes, beans, and peas.
 The onions from Dračevo are particularly renowned in the markets and are humorously referred to as "Dračevska ligna" due to their size.
 Industrial crops such as tobacco, clover, alfalfa, and fodder oats are also cultivated.
 Fruit cultivation is mainly found in the hilly areas at the foot of the surrounding mountains in the southern, eastern, and northern parts of the basin.
 The cultivated fruits include cherries, apples, strawberries, plums, apricots, and peaches.

 Transport

 The Skopje Basin is the most important and developed transportation area in North Macedonia.
 The two pan-European highway and railway corridors, VIII and X, intersect and connect in the basin.
-The largest Macedonian airport, Alexander the Great Airport, is also located in this area.
+The largest airport of the country, Skopje International Airport, is also located in this area.
 The entire Skopje Basin in the west-southwest and northeast direction is connected by highways and also by a railway line.
 Such excellent transportation connectivity and accessibility can be attributed to two main factors: the presence of the capital city, Skopje, and the strategic geographical position and terrain configuration, which naturally connects the Vardar Valley to the north Morava region.